 Parking on the island of St. John is limited.
 This is a general statement that applies to destinations within the Virgin Islands National Park and outside the park as well.
-There are parking lots at the popular beaches along the north shore including Hawksnest, Trunk Bay, Cinnamon Bay and Maho Bay.
-They fill quickly during high season and are sometimes full by 10am.
-The smaller beaches, such as Gibney-Oppenheimer and Jumbie Bay, they have limited parking, 2 to 5 parking spots.
+There are parking lots at the popular beaches along the north shore, including Hawksnest, Trunk Bay, Cinnamon Bay and Maho Bay.
+They fill quickly during the high season and are sometimes full by 10 a.m.
+The smaller beaches, such as Gibney-Oppenheimer and Jumbie Bay, have limited parking, with 2 to 5 parking spots.
 Small parking lots are also available at Peace Hill, Annaberg Plantation, Salt Pond Bay, and other destinations.
 Most trailheads on St. John have a few designated parking spots nearby, or at least a couple spots to safely pull over.
 If you are heading to St. John during peak season, plan to get to your chosen beach or trailhead early.
-Also have a backup beach or trail planned just in case the parking is already full at your first choice.
+Also, have a backup beach or trail planned just in case the parking is already full at your first choice.
 Parking outside of designated parking areas is harmful to vegetation, unsafe for drivers and pedestrians, and can result in fines and towing.

 Finding a Spot to Park in Cruz Bay, St. John

 Cruz Bay is the main town on St. John.
 Its where the ferries arrive and depart, and its home to a variety of shops and restaurants.
 The Virgin Islands National Park Visitor Center is in Cruz Bay.
 A few hiking trails start in or near Cruz Bay.
-You’ll probably meet your boat charter and excursions in Cruz Bay.
+You’ll probably find your boat charter and excursions in Cruz Bay.
 Cruz Bay is where the hustle and bustle of St. John happens, and if you are driving, you must find a legal spot to park.
 Here is a list of free parking lots and paid parking lots in Cruz Bay, St. John.

 Free Parking Options in Cruz Bay, St. John